The Bank of Canada can prevent a recession from becoming a depression

 To ease debt deflation, the governor is going to have to force the banks to relax treatment of borrowers, and forgive bad loans.

-Debt write-offs are inevitable.
+Debt writeoffs are inevitable.
 Bad debts need to lead to banks taking loan losses and reducing profits, not just clients going under.

 In Canada, governments traditionally see the chartered banks as the source of economic wisdom.
 Now Finance Minister Bill Morneau must enlist the chartered banks in a defence of those facing bankruptcy through no fault of their own.
 These favoured clients need not include companies using tax havens, or buying back their own stock, or refusing to reduce dividends payments.